itkhanz/REST-Assured-API-Testing/RESTAssured-OC/README.md

 ### Filters

+* Code snippet for for this section can be found in `Filters.java` class under practice package.
 * [Filters Wiki](https://github.com/rest-assured/rest-assured/wiki/Usage#filters)
 * A filter allows you to inspect and alter a request before it's actually committed and also inspect and alter the response before it's returned to the expectations.